Aerial photograph of Amman.

 5 min read

-Amman is the capital that ancient ruins and modern refugees share, the Jordanian city of 4 million that has grown from small town to regional hub in one century.
-The Romans knew it as Philadelphia, the city of brotherly love; the Ammonites before them gave Jordan its name.
-The modern city spreads across hills that were villages when Jordan gained independence, the growth driven by refugees from Palestine, Iraq, and Syria who found in Amman the stability their homelands lost.
-The Roman amphitheater where concerts still play, the Citadel where civilizations layer, the malls where Gulf tourists shop - Amman is ancient and modern without the conflict that might imply.
+Ancient ruins and modern refugees share this capital.
+Amman, a Jordanian city of 4 million, has grown from small town to regional hub in a single century.
+The Romans knew it as Philadelphia, the city of brotherly love.
+Before them, the Ammonites gave Jordan its name.
+Today the city spreads across hills that were little more than villages when Jordan gained independence.
+Wave after wave of refugees from Palestine, Iraq, and Syria drove that growth, finding in Amman the stability their homelands had lost.
+Concerts still play in the Roman amphitheater.
+Civilizations layer atop one another at the Citadel.
+Gulf tourists browse the malls.
+Somehow Amman holds the ancient and the modern together without the conflict that pairing might imply.

 The Citadel